srgzx/wallop/docs/README.md

 11/26/2022

-The original <a href="https://github.com/maddox/wallop">wallop project</a> has been abandoned and the creators have moved on to Channels (www.getchannels.com), so I have taken it upon myself to re-upload the code and create a separate repo, and update it to make it more useful for my own purposes and to learn more about web development.
+The original <a href="https://github.com/maddox/wallop">wallop project</a> has been abandoned and the creators have moved on to a new commercial endeavor called <a href="https://www.getchannels.com">Channels</a>.

+I have taken it upon myself to re-upload the code and create a separate experimental repo, so I can update it, make it more useful for my own purposes, and to learn more about web development.

-To be clear I am a sysadmin and not a dev, and I know next to nothing about Ruby -- but this is definitely a great way to learn.
+To be clear: I am a sysadmin and not a dev, and I know next to nothing about Ruby -- but this is definitely a great way to learn.

+I did not fork the original repo because I don't really know what I am doing here on Github, and I did not want to accidentally bombard the original project folks with notifications & commits etc.

 So far I have changed: